ManlyElectronics/DomainTracker/README.md

 A PHP-based domain management tool for tracking and organizing domains with custom properties.

+> [!IMPORTANT]
-Script is for the LOCAL use only.
-Do not publish it on public domains.
+> **Security Notice:** This script is for LOCAL use only.
+Do not publish it on public domains or publicly accessible servers.

 Fetches and stores WHOIS data, DNS records (A, AAAA, MX, CNAME, TXT), and allows grouping domains using customizable property tags - all stored locally in JSON files.